MaginnGroup/SP_ML_CC/README.md

 It also contains the index file of the VT-2005 sigma profile database and a log file documenting the changes made in this work.

 ## Models
-This folder contains the TensorFlow models of each neural network developed (.h5 files), as well as the normalization weights of features and labels (sklearn scaler objetcs stoed in pkl files).
-CSV files with the results for the training and validation sets for each ML database are also included.
+This folder contains the TensorFlow models of each neural network developed (.h5 files), as well as the normalization weights of features and labels (sklearn scaler objects stored in pkl files).
+CSV files with the results for the training, validation, and testing sets for each ML database are also included.

 ## Sherpa_Logs
 This folder contains the intermediate results of the hyperparameter optimization for each neural network.